 Certain terms used in this Recommendation require definition for clarity.
-Other fire characteristics terms are also used; these are defined hereunder but relate only to the results of measurements by this specific test method.
+Other fire characteristic terms are also used; these are defined hereunder but relate only to the results of measurements by this specific test method.

-- 3.1 Compensating thermocouple: A thermocouple for the purpose of generating an electrical signal representing long term changes in stack metal temperatures.
-A fraction of the signal generated is substracted from the signal developed by the stack gas thermocouples. - 3.2 Critical flux at extinguishment: A flux level at the specimen surface corresponding to the distance of farthest advance and subsequent self extinguishment of the flame on the centreline of a burning specimen.
-The flux reported is based on calibration tests with a dummy specimen. - 3.3 Dummy specimen: A specimen used for standardizing the operating condition of the equipment; it should be of roughly 20 mm thickness, 800 ± 100 kg/m2 density and should meet the requirements of resolution A.472(XII) as noncombustible. - 3.4 Fune stack: A box like duct with thermocouples and baffles through which flames and hot fumes from a burning specimen pass.
-Its purpose is to permit measurement of the heat release from the burning specimen. - 3.5 Heat of ignition: The product of ignition delay time and the flux level at the 50 mm position on the specimen; this latter obtained in prior calibration of the apparatus. - 3.6 Heat release of specimen: The observed heat release under the variable flux field imposed on the specimen and measured as defined by the test method.
+3.1 Compensating thermocouple: A thermocouple for the purpose of generating an electrical signal representing long-term changes in stack metal temperatures.
+A fraction of the signal generated is subtracted from the signal developed by the stack gas thermocouples.

+- 3.2 Critical flux at extinguishment: A flux level at the specimen surface corresponding to the distance of farthest advance and subsequent self-extinguishment of the flame on the centreline of a burning specimen.
+The flux reported is based on calibration tests with a dummy specimen. - 3.3 Dummy specimen: A specimen used for standardizing the operating condition of the equipment; it should be roughly 20 mm thickness, $800 100 \text{ kg/m}^3$ density and should meet the requirements of resolution A.472(XII) as non-combustible. - 3.4 Fume stack: A box-like duct with thermocouples and baffles through which flames and hot fumes from a burning specimen pass.
+Its purpose is to permit measurement of the heat release from the burning specimen. - 3.5 Heat for ignition: The product of the time from initial specimen exposure until the flame front reaches the 150 mm position and the flux level at this position; this latter obtained in prior calibration of the apparatus. - 3.6 Heat release of specimen: The observed heat release under the variable flux field imposed on the specimen and measured as defined by the test method. - 3.7 Heat for sustained burning: The product of time from initial specimen exposure until arrival of the flame front and the incident flux level at that same location as measured with a dummy specimen during calibration.
+The longest time used in this calculation should correspond to flame arrival at a station at least 30 mm prior to the position of furthest flame propagation on the centreline of the specimen. - 3.8 Reverberatory wires: A wire mesh located in front of, but close to, the radiating surface of the panel heat source.
+This serves to enhance the combustion efficiency and increase the radiance of the panel. - 3.9 Surface flammability: A numerical means of ranking the ease of ignition and propagation of flame on the surface of materials under conditions assumed by the ranking method.
+In general, the larger the flammability number the more rapid will be the flame involvement.

-- 3.7 Heat for sustained burning: The product of time from initial specimen exposure until arrival of the flame front and the incident flux level at that same location as measured with a dummy specimen during calibration. - 3.8 Reverberatory wires: A wire mesh located in front but close to the radiating surface of the panel heat source.
-This serves to enhance the combustion efficiency and increase the radiance of the panel. - 3.9 Viewing rakes: A set of bars with wires spaced at 50 mm intervals for the purpose of increasing the precision of timing flame front progress along the specimen.
+3.10 Viewing rakes: A set of bars with wires spaced at 50 mm intervals for the purpose of increasing the precision of timing flame front progress along the specimen.